mblayman/mattlayman.com/content/understand-django/2020-03-03-views-on-views.md

     on how to handle the data
     in the request.
-    The example value would be `application/x-www-form-urlencoded ` to indicate that this is user submitted form data.
+    The example value would be `application/x-www-form-urlencoded ` to indicate that this is user-submitted form data.
-* `POST` - For POST requests,
-    Django processes the form data
-    and stores the data
-    into a dictionary-like structure.
+* `POST` - Django processes the form data and stores the data into a dictionary-like structure for POST requests.
     `request.POST['name']` would be `Science`
     in our example.
 * `GET` - For a GET request,